Clinical Experience at SKMC

 • They have a ramp to assist people out of their home.

-Washington Township offers Municipal shuttle bus service to Washington Township Senior Citizens (55 and over) and disabled residents having doctor appointments or needing any medical testing done within Washington Township, Monday thru Friday, and out of town appointments on Tuesday and Wednesday between the hours of 8:30 am and 3:00 PM.
+Washington Township offers Municipal shuttle bus service to Washington Township Senior Citizens (55 and over) and disabled residents having doctor appointments or needing any medical testing done within Washington Township, Monday through Friday, and out of town appointments on Tuesday and Wednesday between the hours of 8:30 AM and 3:00 PM.

 Prescriptions

 Call the patient’s existing pharmacy to see how they can assist the patient.
-If current pharmacy cannot assist, refer to the below which deliver and provide prepackaging:
+If the patient’s current pharmacy cannot assist, refer to the below which deliver and provide prepackaging:

-For non-prescription receiving patients, they offer OTC delivery for $1.99.
+For non-prescription receiving patients, they offer over the counter (OTC) delivery for $1.99.
 This service is only available within the city of Philadelphia.

 The Medicare Extra Help Program (Low-Income Subsidy) provides assistance for patients in paying for their Part D monthly premium, annual deductible, coinsurance, and copayments.
 The amount of subsidy depends on the individual’s income compared to the Federal Poverty Level and resource limitations set by the Social Security Act.